 SLAM owns 4 projects in the gold producing Uchi sub-province of northwest Ontario These include the Reserve Creek project where the Company drilled a high grade gold deposit with bonanza grade assays ranging up to 274 g/t gold over 0.5 m and 16.45 g/t gold over 16.85 m as summarized at Ontario Projects.

-SLAM and its joint venture partners are required to follow national policy instrument NI-43-101 published by the Canadian Securities Administrator and adopted by Canadian provincial securities commissions .Material information about SLAM’s operations and financial performance will be publicly disclosed in a timely manner at or on www.sedar.com and in accordance with federal and provincial regulations and the policies of the TSX Venture Exchange.
+SLAM and its affiliates are required to follow national policy instrument NI-43-101 published by the Canadian Securities Administrator and adopted by Canadian provincial securities commissions .Material information about SLAM’s operations and financial performance will be publicly disclosed in a timely manner at or on www.sedar.com and in accordance with federal and provincial regulations and the policies of the TSX Venture Exchange.

 Security of information, particularly as it refers to the results of exploration programs, will comply with all pertinent regulations.
 Core samples must be secured from outside inspection and interference, or accidental internal interference.
 This means chain of custody must be strictly maintained during transportation, sample collection, shipping and preparation to avoid tampering or inappropriate release of privileged information.
 As well, assay results must be kept confidential and released only to those on a need-to-know basis.
 Public release of results will be conducted through appropriate news release and disclosure documents as approved by the management of the Company.